Succynice/alx-low_level_programming/0x09-static_libraries/README.md

 File main.h is a header file containing all the prototypes of the functions stored in the libmy.a library.

-*.o files are object files bundled inside libmy.a static library
+Directory Object_files contains all object files bundled inside libmy.a static library